Table of content:

 Try CTRL + F5

 Refresh the page when a problem occurs.
-It may solve the issue in many cases.
+It will solve the issue in many cases.

 Stable internet connection: minimum bandwidth for download is 350kbps and 350 kbps for upload, we recommend 600 kbps and more for higher display resolutions.

-- Web camera and headphones with a microphone.
-Participants can also use built-in speaker and microphone, but headphones with a microphone are preferred (no echo, no background noise, privacy etc.).
+Web camera and headphones with a microphone.
+Participants can also use a built-in speaker and microphone, but headphones with a microphone are preferred (no echo, no background noise, privacy etc.).

 The video call won’t connect

 If a participant cannot join the video session, it’s mainly caused by the camera setting.
 When entering the video room, the browser asks the user to allow access to his/her camera.
-If the user refuses it or skip this step, the camera will not work and he won’t be able to join.
+If the user refuses it or skips this step, the camera will not work and he won’t be able to join.

 Solution: ask the participant to log out, close the browser and start again.
 Sometimes, the browser remembers the preference and it’s necessary to clear the cache and cookies.
-Or ask the participant to change the browser (instead of Safari, use Chrome) or device (instead of smartphone, use desktop computer or laptop).
+Or ask the participant to change the browser (instead of Safari, use Chrome) or device (instead of a smartphone, use a desktop computer or laptop).

 However, there might be several other causes and solutions.
 We describe them in this article.

 If you hear a disturbing echo during a session, it’s probably caused by another participant, not by you.
 This participant is using a loud speaker and your voice goes back into his microphone so you can hear your voice twice.
 All people in the session can hear their voices twice, except the participant who is causing the problem.

 Solution: identify the person who is causing the problem and ask him to use headphones or mute the speaker.
-If it’s not possible, ask attendee to mute themselves when they’re not speaking.
+If it’s not possible, ask attendees to mute themselves when they’re not speaking.

 Poor video quality, interruptions, picture freezing